 From the analysis of these values, it is clear that there was optimization in both aerodynamic and structural fields but most importantly, optimization in a coupled environment.
-Analyzing only aerodynamic performance in lift and L/D ration shows two similar solutions but their differences arise when data on structure is included.
-The optimized solution shows a maximum stress value very close to the allowed maximum, guaranteeing that the structure is capable of handling the aerodynamic loads, yet light enough to allow for a long range.
+Analyzing only aerodynamic performance in lift shows an apparently weaker solution, but when data on structure is included and range is determined it becomes clear that the found solution is a better one.
+This is also verified when comparing other possible solutions found during the optimization process with the final solution.

-The other important results of the optimized solution are a wing tip rotation of 0.12° , low enough not to influence the aerodynamic solution (as no coupled aero-structural analysis is performed), a wing tip deflection of 31 mm and a pitch down moment of 70 Nm (although not null, for an aircraft of these dimensions and mass it is very low, being easily compensated by control surfaces or slight shift of the center of gravity).
+The optimized solution shows a maximum stress value close to the allowed maximum, guaranteeing that the structure is capable of handling the aerodynamic loads, yet light enough to allow for a long range.
+The other important results of the optimized solution are a wing tip rotation of $0.08^{\circ}$ , low enough not to influence the aerodynamic solution (as no coupled aero-structural analysis is performed), a wing tip deflection of 34 mm and a pitch down moment of 100 Nm (for an aircraft of these dimensions and mass this is low, being easily compensated by control surfaces or slight shift of the center of gravity).
+The $C{m,a}$ is negative, therefore assuring static stability.

-Fig. 24 shows the stress intensity on the optimized solution.
-As expected, the wing root area shows higher stresses than the rest of the structure.
-Fig. 25 shows the thickness distribution from which the FEM solution is obtained.
+Fig. 6 shows the stress intensity on the optimized solution.
+As expected, the wing root and leading edge areas show higher stresses than the rest of the structure.
+Fig. 7 shows the thickness distribution from which the FEM solution is obtained.

-Figure 24.
-Stress intensity in the skin panels (top view; unit Pa).
+Figure 6.
+Stress intensity (top and bottom views, left and right, respectively; unit Pa).